-The transport research framework in Lithuania is determined by the National Higher Education and Research Policy and by the transport system planning documents.
+The transport research framework in Lithuania is determined by the National Higher Education and Research Policy (Research and Higher Education Strategy) and by the transport system planning documents.

-The transport priorities are defined by the Ministry of Transport and Communication in the national transport system policy.
+The transport research and policy priorities are defined by the Ministry of Transport and Communication in the national transport system policy.

 There are three main types of research funding available:

 - Internal research programmes at the universities;